satorare-registry/.github/profile/README.md

 The Satorare Registry is essentially a curated collection of interesting sats and inscriptions.
 Subcollections and onchain exhibits will also be created from the master collection.
 These subcollections would be created by a community of curators that may form.
 Custom curated subcollections and virtual onchain exhibits can be namespaced with custom names that adhere to a simple protocol.

+The data from the Satorare Registry is available to anyone for integration or general perusal.

+*It is on the Bitcoin Blockchain!*

 # Inscriptions

 The sats submitted to the Satorare Registry do not need to have an inscription associated with it.

 # XSAT

-There is a special unique Counterparty named asset - XSAT This will be the official registry asset and container for the directory structure.
+There is a special unique Counterparty named asset *XSAT* This will be the official registry asset and container for the directory structure.

 On Counterparty, the minumum characters for named assets is 4.
 It is common to add an X in front of a 3 character name.